hogeschool/Software-Construction/readme.md

 ### <a href="/Workshop - CI_CD/01_introduction.md">Workshop 5 - CI/CD</a>
-In this workshop we will look at Continuous Integration (CI) and Continuous Development (CD), what is meant by it, what do we use it for and what is the difference between Continuous Development and Continuous Delivery.
+In this workshop we will look at Continuous Integration (CI) and Continuous Development (CD), what is it, what do we use it for and what is the difference between Continuous Development and Continuous Delivery.
 We will look at tools, settings and start with the setup.

 ### Workshop 6 - Operating Systems + Bash